Who are you?

 Ummm.. no idea.
 I like to meet people when I am traveling and swap stories around the dinner table.
 However I personally think when you are traveling, smaller groups are way more fun.
-Apart from a few trips (3 to be exact) that I had been on with Sudheer and Toehold, I have either travelled solo or with one friend.
+Apart from a few trips (3 to be exact) that I had been on with Sudheer and Toehold, I have either traveled solo or with one friend.
 Also, I (allegedly) snore.
 Apparently loudly, but I have never seen an evidence to support those allegations.

 Is it safe to travel alone?

 Depends.
 As long as you are aware of your surrounding you are generally safe.
 Do your research before you embark on your trip and weigh the pros and cons.
-Caveat here is that it’s a view of a male traveller.
+Caveat here is that it’s a view of a male traveler.
 Challenges associated with single female travelers are different and I am not the best person to answer from that point of view.